tabiya-tech/taxonomy-model-application/backend/Import_Export_CSV_format.md

 > Caveat: An `localoccupation` can be a child of an `escooccupation` or another `localoccupation`.

 ### LICENSE
-Contains the license information for the dataset.
-Supports markdown.
-The export filename is `LICENSE`
+Contains the license information for the model.
+If one wants to add a license to the dataset, it can be added to a file named `LICENSE` in the root of the dataset.
+The `LICENSE` file supports plain text and Markdown format.
+During export the license information of the model will also be exported in the `LICENSE` file.